© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Cairns N of Moel y Garn is a scheduled monument protected by Cadw under reference CD140.
 View the official record →

-Two Cairns N of Moel y Garn is a prehistoric round cairn located in Ceredigion, Wales, and designated as a Scheduled Ancient Monument under the Cadw reference CD140.
+Two Cairns N of Moel y Garn is a round cairn located in Ceredigion, Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD140.

 Two Cairns N of Moel y Garn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Cairns N of Moel y Garn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD140.